 People seem to spend lots of money on renovations just before they list a property.
 Just remember that your renovations may not add much value to the price.
 If your property is priced too high, there will be no interested buyers or you will get low offers.
 In this case, you will have to adjust the price if you’re serious about selling.

 Showing your property

 The moment your property is on the market and it’s listed and advertised online, you will have to open your house to strangers and you have to say goodbye to your privacy.
 This can get extremely frustrating as time goes on.
 The ideal situation is to sell fast!
 Unfortunately, this is not how it usually works with large, rural properties for sale.

-Preparing for showings becomes to be a fulltime job.
+Preparing for showings becomes to be a full-time job.
 The most important thing is that the house is clean without too much clutter lying around.
-Make a fire if you have a wood burning stove to create a special, cosy atmosphere.
-Turn on lights before the potential buyers show up, move your pets outside if you can.
+Make a fire if you have a wood-burning stove to create a special, cozy atmosphere.
+Turn on lights before the potential buyers show up, and move your pets outside if you can.
 A few touches help in making the place more inviting.
 After a dozen showings, you will know what to do and it will get routine.

 Suck it up!
 You never know when your perfect buyer will walk through the door.